Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 Macadamia nuts are originally from Australia, but they’ve become so popular in Hawaii that it is now synonymous with the state.

 The popularity of these delicious treats has a lot to do with their taste and texture.
 That’s why many people find them more flavorful and crunchier than other types of nuts.

-And one of the most popular Hawaii souvenirs include chocolate covered macadamia nuts!
+And one of the most popular Hawaii souvenirs includes chocolate-covered macadamia nuts!
 Hawaiian Host and Mauna Loa are two popular brands of chocolate macadamia nuts.

 I hope you’ve enjoyed reading about some of the top things associated with Hawaii.
 From pineapples and shave ice to surfing and hula dancing, there really is something for everyone in this beautiful state.

-If you are traveling soon or want a little help planning your next trip to the island, be sure to download my step-by-step vacation planner that will have everything covered from booking flights (and seats) through packing tips!
+If you are traveling soon or want a little help planning your next trip to the island, be sure to download my step-by-step vacation planner, which will have everything covered, from booking flights (and seats) to packing tips!